Janhavi1214/JDBC_GUI/README.md

 # JDBC GUI — Java Desktop App with MySQL Integration

-A Java Swing desktop application that demonstrates full CRUD (Create, Read, Update, Delete) operations on a MySQL database through a graphical user interface, built using raw JDBC without any ORM layer.
+A Java Swing desktop application that demonstrates full CRUD operations on a MySQL database through a graphical user interface, built using raw JDBC without any ORM layer.

 ---